Jackrekirby/minecraft-ca-ts/readme.md

 - `Left click` will place a block if the location is air, otherwise it will pick the block.
 - `Right click` will delete a block.
+- `Ctrl left click` will cycle the delay of a redstone repeater.

 ### Keys